anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

   {{I-D.ietf-lamps-lightweight-cmp-profile, Section 5.1.2}}.

- * Due to the use of self-contained signed request messages providing end-to-end security and the general indepencene of CMP of message transfer, the way in which messages are exchanged by the registrar with backend PKI (RA/CA) components is out of scope of this document.
+ * Due to the use of self-contained signed request messages providing end-to-end security and the general independence of CMP of message transfer, the way in which messages are exchanged by the registrar with backend PKI (RA/CA) components is out of scope of this document.
 It can be freely chosen according to the needs of the application scenario (e.g., using HTTP).